Agenda and minutes

 IMPORTANT NOTICE

 Meetings of the Authority and its Committees usually take place at our main offices at Aldern House, Baslow Road, Bakewell, however when necessary meetings may take place at venues other than Aldern House.
 Details of the venues will be given on the agendas for the meetings when they are published.
 Our meetings are open to the public but please note that sometimes space is limited and priority given to those participating in the meeting.
 The meetings will be broadcast live via YouTube and available to view after the meeting via our website.
-Meetings which were held between May 2020 and April 2021 were broadcast via YouTube and recordings of these can still be viewed using the following link:
+Live meetings and recordings can be viewed using the following link.
+Recordings are held for 3 years from the date of the meeting:

 View live and historical meetings on YouTube